mborn1/pyoptex/docs/source/example_scenarios.rst

 We can specify a scaled transition cost using the :py:func:`scaled_parallel_worker_cost <pyoptex.doe.cost_optimal.cost.scaled_parallel_worker_cost>` or :py:func:`scaled_single_worker_cost <pyoptex.doe.cost_optimal.cost.scaled_single_worker_cost>` functions.
-Each transition cost is specified as a tuple of four elements, for now, we consider the first two and the last two to be the same.
+Each transition cost is specified as a tuple of four elements, of which, for now, we consider the first two and the last two to be the same.
 A complete example is in :ref:`cost_asymmetric`.

 The general transition cost of a scaled scenario is specified as :math:`a + b \cdot mag`, with `a` the base cost, `b` the scaling term, and `mag` the magnitude of the transition.
-The base cost is specified in the first two elements tuple.
+The base cost is specified in the first two elements of the tuple.
 The scaling term, from the minimum to the maximum, is specified in the latter two elements of the tuple.

 In this example, factor `A` has a scaled cost with no base cost.
 The time to go from the minimum to the maximum is two hours.
 Factor `B` has a fixed reset cost of one hour.
 Finally, the easy-to-change factors (which are reset with every run) require one minute to reset.
 There is also an experiment execution time of five minutes.
+The total transition time is determined by the most-hard-to-change factor as specified in :ref:`qc_codex`.

 >>> max_transition_cost = 3*4*60
 >>> transition_costs = {